allenrattler/AllenRattler-Analytics-Portfolio/README.md

 > **Which borrowers are most likely to default — and are the loans being issued to high-risk segments priced and structured in a way that justifies the risk exposure?**

 Using a synthetic dataset of 3,500 loan records spanning 2021–2023, this analysis moves beyond surface-level default counts to build a composite risk scoring model that evaluates each loan grade on both its default rate and its net yield after charge-off losses.
-The headline finding challenges a foundational assumption in credit risk: **Grade A — the portfolio's "safest" grade — is the only grade with a negative net yield (-1.58%), meaning it collected less in interest than it lost to defaults.**
+Within this synthetic portfolio, **Grade A produced the only negative net yield (-1.58%),** illustrating how nominally lower-risk segments can still underperform when pricing does not sufficiently offset realized losses.

 This is the third and final project in a multi-industry analytics portfolio spanning Education, Healthcare, and Finance.
 It represents the most technically advanced work in the series, introducing a star schema data model, SQL-based risk tier classification, DAX What-If parameter scenario modeling, and a Decomposition Tree visual.